Hosting PHP websites

 Upload the database file to FileMaker Server.
 See Hosting databases .

 Note If your FileMaker Pro database solution uses more than one FileMaker Pro database file, all of the database files must be on the same computer.

 Copy your PHP files to the web server’s root folder.
 In a multiple-machine deployment, this folder is on the primary machine.
 The following shows the default locations:

 where [drive] is the drive on which your FileMaker Server deployment resides.

 On macOS, make sure the folder ownership and permissions allow members of the fmsadmin group to edit the PHP files.
 See Users, groups, and permissions (macOS).

-- If you have not already done so, copy or move any referenced container objects to the appropriate directory on the master machine.
+If you have not already done so, copy or move any referenced container objects to the appropriate directory on the primary machine.

 If a database container field stores a file reference instead of an actual file, then the referenced container object will be stored in the FileMaker Pro Web folder when the record is created or edited.
 To host your site on FileMaker Server, you must then copy or move the referenced containers to a folder with the same relative location in the root folder of the web server software.

 See FileMaker Server Custom Web Publishing Guide for information about using container fields with PHP solutions.

 To access your PHP website, use the following URL syntax: